Skip to main content

-Most TypeScript developers reach a plateau.
+That's when I realized I'd been using TypeScript like training wheels instead of a jet engine.
+I knew enough to make the compiler quiet, but not enough to make it actually catch real bugs.
+Most TypeScript developers reach this same plateau.
 They understand interfaces, generics, and basic type annotations.
 They can make the compiler happy.
 But they never push further into the type system's real power — the patterns that eliminate entire categories of bugs at compile time, make APIs impossible to misuse, and turn the type checker into an active development partner rather than a nagging syntax enforcer.

-I hit that plateau about two years into writing TypeScript professionally.
-My code compiled fine, but runtime errors still showed up — wrong enum values, mismatched IDs, missing cases in switch statements.
-Then I started learning the advanced patterns, and my runtime errors dropped dramatically.
+After that incident, I started learning the advanced patterns.
+My runtime errors dropped dramatically.
 Not because I became a better programmer, but because the compiler was catching mistakes I used to ship.

 These are the patterns I wish someone had shown me earlier.
-Every example comes from real production code (simplified for clarity), and every pattern solves a concrete problem you have probably encountered.
+Every example comes from real production code (simplified for clarity), and every pattern solves a concrete problem you've probably encountered.

 Discriminated Unions: Making Illegal States Unrepresentable

-Discriminated unions are the single most useful advanced pattern in TypeScript.
+Discriminated unions are, I think, the single most useful advanced pattern in TypeScript.
 They let you model data that can be one of several shapes, with the compiler enforcing correct handling of each shape.

 The Problem